Do you write a travel journal?

 I know, it’s the 21st century and we all take a billion photos a day and share everything online.
 That’s like a modern form of journaling travel, right?
 Well…no. Today I’d like to make a case to bring back the lost art of travel journaling.

-For me, writing a travel journal is one of my favourite times of the day while I’m travelling.
+For me, writing a travel journal or a travel diary is one of my favourite times of the day while I’m travelling.

 In my opinion, not enough people write travel journals!
 Travel journaling is honestly the most therapeutic and creative way to store and reflect on your travel memories.
 A journal brings back memories in a way a photo never could, and the act of writing helps solidify memories so you’re less likely to forget them.